 So I pleaded for them.

 Not too many days after that, I read Ether 4.
 It talks about the portion of the Book of Mormon that is sealed up, ready for when men have faith as the brother of Jared.
 This scripture struck me like 3rd Nephi 26 had!
 I was ready for these greater things!
 SURELY!
 I literally dedicated all my time, all my soul to doing everything I’d been taught!
-I knew I did far, far more than most of the other people in church with me.
-I knew I had more faith than most, from the things they said to me.
+I knew I did far, far more than many of the other people in church with me.
+I knew I had more faith than many, from the things they said to me.
 That my lessons and talks were more sincere and more focussed on helping people understand, rather than making beautiful bookmarks and displays, sounding intelligent, sounding righteous, using ‘mormony’ phrases, saying things that people liked to hear.
 Ticking boxes.
-True, I couldn’t judge anyone else, or know their true desires, but I knew my own.
+True, I couldn’t judge anyone else, or know their true desires – but I knew my own.

 Russel M Nelson visited our stake (he was a councillor to Thomas S Monson at that time).
 As my husband was on the stake presidency, we were part of a group invited to have lunch with his party, and my husband was in meetings led by him.
 During one of these, the men were told to give their wives a blessing.
-My husband kept forgetting to do this, and our stake president would keep reminding him, but one day he came into the kitchen and asked if I wanted a blessing.
+My husband kept forgetting to do this, and our stake president would keep reminding him, but one day my husband came into the kitchen and asked if I wanted a blessing.
 I said sure, and he started.

 During the blessing, the first thing I was told was an enormous relief to me.
 I was told “the Lord is grateful for your questions”.